-Vein stripping is a procedure wherein an open incision is made to access the vein.
-After exposing the vein, numerous techniques may be used to remove the diseased vein.
+Vein stripping is a procedure wherein an open incision is made on your skin to access the vein.
+After exposing the vein, your vein doctor uses numerous techniques to remove the diseased vein.

 How does vein stripping work?

 After identifying the diseased vein, you’re put under anesthesia and taken to an operating room.
-The vein doctor will make an incision on the skin above the diseased vein for access.
+Your vein doctor will make an incision on your skin above the diseased vein for access.
 They use numerous surgical techniques to remove the vein.
 One of the most common techniques is forcibly removing the vein with a hook.

 - The ideal option in limited scenarios

-Minimally-invasive and non-invasive vein treatments are generally far more effective and safer, with fewer side-effects and a lower rate of complications.
+We perform minimally-invasive and non-invasive vein treatments because they are far more effective and safer, with fewer side-effects and a lower rate of complications.
 Vascular surgery should never be your primary or first option.

 - Outdated technique